guojiapub/BiQUE/README.md

 ### 2. Reproduce the Results
-To reproduce the reported results of BiQUE on WN18RR, FB15k237, YAGO3-10, CN-100K and ATOMIC, please run the following commands.
+To reproduce the reported results of BiQUE on WN18RR, FB15k237, YAGO3-10, CN-100K and ATOMIC, please run the following commands:

 ```shell script
 cd codes